Bunion Splint

 If you are looking for a more substantial bunion splint that you can wear at night while you sleep, then these are the ones for you.
 These are more substantial bunion splints that are to be worn over night rather than during the day – not for walking in.

 Night bunion splints pull the toe into better alignment and hold it there all night long, but you can't really walk in them.
-They are good for any stage and are suitable for mild to severe bunion treatment
+They are good for any stage and are suitable for mild to severe bunion treatment.
+You can wear the daytime splints we have already looked at overnight, but these provide more of a stretch.

 Bunion Night Guard

 Bunion night splints work in the same way as day splints, but tend to be more rigid and less flexible.
-The advantage of this is that it can provide stronger support to the foot, but as they are less flexible, they are uncomfortable to walk around in, hence being used at night-time.
+The advantage of this is that they can provide stronger support to the foot, but as they are less flexible, they are uncomfortable to walk around in, hence being used at night-time.
+Most have a rotation hinge so you can control the angle of the big toe, gradually pulling it out further as it stretches.

 3. Bunion Toe Spacers